project-everest/vale/doc/rtd/tool.rst

   run Dafny directly without generating an intermediate Dafny file

 **-fstarText**
-  generate an FStar module (a .fst file and a .fsti file) for Dafny to verify
+  generate an FStar module (a .fst file and a .fsti file) for FStar to verify

 **-in <filename.vad>**
   specify one or more input .vad or .vaf files